allthingstalk/att-arduino-lorawan-client/readme.md

 ### This library is deprecated

 arduinoLoRaWAN client library is deprecated, and will not receive any further updates.
+Please use [arduino-lorawan-sdk](https://github.com/allthingstalk/arduino-lorawan-sdk) instead.

 ---